 work together when approaching investigators/authors and/or their institutions.

-Such a joint approach to suspected cases may lead to faster resolution of investigations, as well as strengthen the pursuit of those where further investigation is warranted.
+A joint approach to suspected cases may lead to faster resolution of investigations, as well as strengthen the pursuit of those where further investigation is warranted.

-Further, there is a concern that sharing of information among EICs regarding possible misconduct presents the risk of undue exposure, unwarranted rejection of papers, or other reputational harm to authors, particularly in cases where the suspicion may ultimately prove to be unfounded.
+There is a concern that sharing of information among EICs regarding possible misconduct presents the risk of undue exposure, unwarranted rejection of papers, or other reputational harm to authors, particularly in cases where the suspicion may ultimately prove to be unfounded.
 In addition, it is not uncommon for authors in such cases to allege defamation, and in extreme cases such allegations could potentially give rise to legal action.